Dominant Thermal Resonant Mechanism for Low-Scale Leptogenesis: Abstract

 \section{Abstract}

 We explicitly demonstrate the importance of a new thermal resonant channel in the context of low-scale lepto\-genesis, which goes beyond the well-known mixing and oscillation of massive singlet neutrinos.
-This new channel is always present when considering the thermally-induced Higgs decay to leptons and relativistic sterile neutrinos, and can become dominant thanks to thermally-generated lepton-doublet flavour oscillations.
-This mechanism can yield the observed baryon asymmetry in our universe, even if there is no resonant enhancement from quasi-degenerate sterile neutrinos.
-The~required active-to-sterile neutrino mixing differs from the other two low-scale leptogenesis channels and can be probed in fixed-target and long-lived particle experiments, and by displaced vertex searches at high-energy colliders.
+This new channel is always present when considering the thermally-induced Higgs decay to leptons and relativistic\- singlet neutrinos, and can become dominant thanks to thermally-generated resonant lepton-doublet flavour coherences.
+This mechanism, which we call Thermal Resonant Leptogenesis~(TRL), can yield the observed baryon asymmetry in our universe, even if there is no resonant enhancement from quasi-degenerate sterile neutrinos.
+The required active-to-sterile neutrino mixing for TRL differs from other known low-scale leptogenesis scenarios and can be probed in fixed-target and long-lived particle experiments, and by displaced vertex searches at high-energy colliders.

 \textbf{\textit{Introduction}}.
 Low-scale leptogenesis may successfully be realised within the type-I seesaw extension of the Standard Model (SM), with the latter being studied extensively because of its simple solutions to the neutrino mass origin~\cite{Minkowski:1977sc,Yanagida:1980xy,Mohapatra:1979ia,Schechter:1980gr} and the Baryon Asymmetry of the Universe (BAU)~\cite{Fukugita:1986hr}.
 Low-scale leptogenesis utilizes electroweak or GeV-scale heavy neutrinos, which can give rise to various detectable signatures in collider and laboratory experiments~\cite{Atre:2009rg,Deppisch:2015qwa,Abdullahi:2022jlv}, such as the fixed-target experiments NA62~\cite{NA62:2017rwk} and SHiP~\cite{Alekhin:2015byh,SHiP:2018xqw}, long-lived particle experiments FASER~\cite{FASER:2018eoc} and MATHUSLA~\cite{Chou:2016lxi,Curtin:2018mvb}, the long baseline oscillation experiment DUNE~\cite{DUNE:2018tke}, displaced lepton jet or displaced vertex search at LHC and high-luminosity LHC~\cite{Izaguirre:2015pga,Cottin:2018nms,Drewes:2019fou}, as well as future hadron and lepton colliders~\cite{Datta:1993nm,Pilaftsis:1991ug,Kersten:2007vk,Dev:2013wba,Antusch:2016ejd,Antusch:2017pkq,Harz:2021psp}.